zumasys/docs/site/jbase/release-notes/5.7.0/pn5_60658/README.md

 Error in Itype: unexpected token: @TM
 ```

 ### Current Release Behavior

 @TM is now recognized as a valid I-type token.

-Note although that while @TM will be recognised and work fine, as in the above example, there are no plans to extend MV processing to the @TM level.
+Note that although @TM will be recognised and work fine, as in the above example, there are no plans to extend MV processing to the @TM level.
 Currently there is @VM and limited @SM level processing only.

 Also, the length specification in the I-type must accommodate the longest data to prevent the Text Mark from appearing in the data.
 A recommended method would be: